JuliaLang/julia/doc/stdlib/parallel.rst

    ..
 Docstring generated from Julia source

-   Get the vector of processes that have mapped the shared array.
+   Get the vector of processes mapping the shared array.

 .. function:: sdata(S::SharedArray)